Prospective Students | Current Students

 What is the Community Engagement Scholars course of study?

-The Community Engagement Scholars Course of Study (CESCS) is a four-year academic program that provides a framework for integrating traditional academic coursework with hands-on experiences in preparation for life as an engaged citizen.
+The Community Engagement Scholars Course of Study is a three- or four-year academic program that provides a framework for integrating traditional academic coursework with hands-on experiences in preparation for life as an engaged citizen.
 It is open to all majors.

 What are the benefits of participation?

-• E-portfolio: In their final year, scholars develop an e-portfolio that synthesizes their experiences and plans for a future as an engaged citizen.
-This e-portfolio is read by their college’s faculty representative on the Community Engagement Scholars course of study review board.
+- E-portfolio: In their final year, Scholars develop an e-portfolio that synthesizes their experiences and plans for a future as an engaged citizen.
+This e-portfolio is read by their college’s faculty representative on the Community Engagement Scholars review board.

 How do I apply to the Community Engagement Scholars course of study?

-• Once on campus: Students may apply through the first semester of their sophomore year.
+- Once on campus: Students can apply through the first semester of their sophomore year.
 Learn more about the application process on the Community Engagement Scholars page.

-May I join the Community Engagement Scholars course of study after arriving on campus?
+Can I join Community Engagement Scholars after arriving on campus?

 What are the program requirements?

-Full requirements can be found in the planning document.
+Full requirements can be found in the Academic Plan.

 Current Scholars

-Must I take a specific section of UAPP110?
+Do I need to take a specific section of UAPP 110?

-Community Engagement Scholars may take any section of UAPP110 offered at the University of Delaware.
+Community Engagement Scholars can take any section of UAPP 110 offered at the University of Delaware.

-The CANVAS CESCS course serves as the submission portal for course materials and reflections.
-It also holds forms needed for tracking service hours, requesting approval for an off-campus service immersion experience, etc. It should be updated regularly (at least once a semester)—the materials will be used to create your e-portfolio.
+The Canvas CESCS course serves as the submission portal for course materials and reflections.
+It also holds forms needed for tracking service hours, requesting approval for an off-campus service immersion experience, etc. It should be updated regularly (at least once a semester).
+These materials will be used to create your e-portfolio.

 How do I find out about service opportunities and programming?